Ifycode-archived/Js-simplified-abridged-homepage/README.md

 # Js-simplified-abridged-homepage
-This is a tiny bit from a project i'm currently working on: an introductory course I named "JS simplified".
+This is a tiny bit from a project i'm currently working on: a free introductory course I named "JS simplified".
 Building the website to assist anyone totally new to native javascript or struggling with applying js concepts/basics.
 I also learn more when I teach what i know.
+Call to action svg icons gotten from www.flaticon.com/authors/smashicons page.
 Live preview of the abridged homepage below.

 Github page:
 https://ifycode.github.io/Js-simplified-abridged-homepage/